Equity release lending criteria

 Some lenders stipulate a maximum age of 90, although most plans have no upper limit.

 The older you are, the more cash you can usually release.
-Find out more about how much you can release.

 Here are the upper age limits of some of the leading lifetime mortgage lenders: